espocrm/documentation/docs/user-guide/sales-management.md

 ### Revenue forecast

-Available with Reports from Adavanced Pack.
+Available with Reports from Advanced Pack.

 1. Create a new grid report for Opportunity entity type.
 2. Add 'MONTH: Close Date' to Group By field.